About me

 Currently, I hold three leadership roles: I am the national coordinator of the Netherlands Cohort Study on Education (National Cohortonderzoek Onderwijs; NCO) for the Netherlands Initiative for Education Research (NRO; part of the Netherlands Organization for Scientific Research; NWO), I lead the research line on Education and Transition to Work at ROA and am a member of the Management Team of the Research Centre for Education and the Labour Market (ROA) and I am a member of the scientific team and the scientific lead of the Pedagogics/didactical focus area (jointly with Prof. Eliane Segers) of the national growth fund project National Education Lab AI (Nationaal OnderwijsLab AI; NOLAI) at Radboud University Nijmegen.
 From January 2019 until 1 January 2023 I was the PhD Director, and a member of the Management Team, of the Graduate School of Business and Economics (GSBE) of SBE.

-In the past, I was the project leader of several evaluation studies in education, focusing on topics such as the effectiveness of EdTech in secondary education for math and literacy, the effectiveness of remediation programmes in primary education in the Netherlands, following the school closures during the COVID-19 pandemic, the effectiveness of summer schools, and active labour market policies, such as retraining programmes or training programmes for school leaders.
+In the past, I was the project leader of several evaluation studies in education, focusing on topics such as the effectiveness of EdTech in secondary education for math and literacy, the effectiveness of remediation programmes in primary education in the Netherlands, following the school closures during the COVID-19 pandemic, the effectiveness of the international classroom, the effectiveness of summer schools, and active labour market policies, such as retraining programmes or training programmes for school leaders.

 Research Statement